vprabhu28/VLSI-Timing-Analysis/README.md

 As we can see, with buffer, the response is much linear and the time of arrival is less than that was required.

-#### Note: A complete detailed report and all the codes and steps have been attached in the folder 'Buffer Insertion'
+#### Note: A complete detailed report, HSPICE codes and steps have been attached in the folder 'Buffer Insertion'

 ---